-Changes in the exhibitor services agreements with, or lack of support by, our founding members could damage our revenue, growth and profitability
+Changes in the Exhibitor Services Agreements with, lack of support or competition by, our Founding Members could adversely affect our revenues, growth and profitability

-The exhibitor services agreements with our founding members will be critical to our business.
-The three exhibitor services agreements, which will be in effect following the completion of this offering, each have a term of 30 years and provide us with a five-year right of first refusal, which begins one year prior to the end of the term of the exhibitor services agreement.
-The term of the exhibitor services agreements as they relate to CineMeetings and digital programming will be approximately five years with provisions for automatic renewal if certain financial performance conditions are met.
-Our founding members' theatres represent approximately 93% of the screens in our network as of September 28, 2006.
-If any one of the exhibitor services agreements were terminated, not renewed at its expiration or found to be unenforceable, it would have a material adverse effect on our revenue, profitability and financial condition.
+The Exhibitor Services Agreements, or ESAs, with our Founding Members will be critical to our business.
+The three ESAs, which will be in effect following the completion of this offering, each have a term of 30 years and provide us with a five-year right of first refusal, which begins one year prior to the end of the term of the ESAs.
+The term of the ESAs as they relate to CineMeetings will be five years with provisions for automatic renewal if certain financial performance conditions are met.
+Our Founding Members' theatres represent approximately 92% of the screens in our network as of June 29, 2006.
+If any one of the ESAs were terminated, not renewed at its expiration or found to be unenforceable, it would have a material adverse effect on our revenue, profitability and financial condition.

-The exhibitor services agreements require the cooperation, investment and support of the founding members, the absence of which could adversely affect us.
-Pursuant to the exhibitor services agreements, our founding members must make investments to replace digital network equipment within their theatres and equip newly constructed theatres with digital network equipment.
-If the founding members do not have adequate financial resources or operational strength, and if they do not replace equipment or equip new theatres to maintain the level of operating functionality that we have today, or if such equipment becomes obsolete, we may have to make additional capital expenditures or our advertising, CineMeetings and digital programming events revenue and operating margins may decline.
-If the founding members reject advertising or choose not to participate in certain CineMeetings or digital programming events under the terms of the exhibitor services agreements because they believe it would adversely affect their film attendance levels or the reputation of their company, our revenue from these businesses would be reduced.
+The ESAs require the cooperation, investment and support of the Founding Members, the absence of which could adversely affect us.
+Pursuant to the ESAs, our Founding Members must make investments to replace digital network equipment within their theatres and equip newly constructed theatres with digital network equipment.
+If the Founding Members do not have adequate financial resources or operational strength, and if they do not replace equipment or equip new theatres to maintain the level of operating functionality that we have today, or if such equipment becomes obsolete, we may have to make additional capital expenditures or our advertising, CineMeetings and digital programming events revenue and operating margins may decline.
+If the Founding Members reject advertising or choose not to participate in certain CineMeetings or digital programming events under the terms of the ESAs because they believe it would adversely affect their film attendance levels or the reputation of their company, it could adversely affect our revenue and profitability.